SBNTT/Sapin/docs/template_syntax/loops.md

 ## Foreach
-Use the special `:foreach` on a block that needs to be rendered as many times as there are elements in a list.
+Use the special `:foreach` attribute on a block that needs to be rendered as many times as there are elements in a list.

 Its value must be a valid plain php `foreach` expression.
 ```html